Skip to content

 2. Choose Setup.

-Don't use a private browsing window, such as an incognito window, as it blocks the necessary cookies to open the CCP.
+Don't use a private browsing window, such as an incognito window because private browsers block the necessary cookies to open the Amazon Connect CCP.

-If you're using a SAML setup, then confirm the configuration of your single sign on settings.
+If you're using a SAML setup, then check the configuration of your single sign on settings.
+For more information, see Single Sign On Settings on the Amazon Connect Salesforce Adapter CTI website.

-To troubleshoot the CCP not opening, see Why doesn't the Amazon Connect CCP open in Salesforce after I've set up the Amazon Connect CTI Adapter?
+If the CCP doesn't open, then see Why doesn't the Amazon Connect CCP open in Salesforce after I've set up the Amazon Connect CTI Adapter?

-If the issue still persists, then take one of the following actions:
+If the issue persists, then take one of the following actions.

 Confirm the Toolkit for Amazon Connect lists the correct instance URL

-To check your Toolkit for Amazon Connect, complete the following steps:
+To check the instance URL in the Toolkit for Amazon Connect, complete the following steps:

 1. Open the Salesforce service console.